Calling Hours, Funeral This Weekend for Trooper Killed in the Line of Duty

-ALFRED, N.Y. — Family, friends, and members of law enforcement from all across the country will gather in Western New York to pay their respects to a New York State Trooper killed in the line of duty last week.
+ALFRED, N.Y. — Family, friends, and members of law enforcement from all across the country gathered in Western New York Saturday to pay their respects to a New York State Trooper killed in the line of duty last week.

 Trooper Nicholas Clark, 29, was responding to a domestic call in Corning early Monday morning when he was shot and killed.